 It’s a seemingly simple framework, easily digestible for a budding entrepreneur.
-Since you’re starting with your hobbies, the entry barrier is almost nil, unless you’re the type with literally nothing going on in your life.
+Since you’re starting with your hobbies, the entry barrier is almost nil, unless you have nothing going on in your life.

-However, soon it came to me that to run a business from the ground up, an entrpreneur must dedicate their whole being into making it stable as soon as possible.
+However, soon it came to me that to run a business from the ground up, an entrepreneur must dedicate their whole being into making it stable as soon as possible.
 This could mean working upwards of 50 hours per week, which is definitely more than what I can allot for something, or anything really, without losing focus.

 Growth mindset is not sustainable

 Business analysts, or whatever they are called these days, tend to be optimistic in their projections.
 It’s always growth, increase in sales, boost in revenue year-on-year.
-I doubt that they account for the finite resources in their mathematical models.
-Or maybe they do—they just don’t care.
+I doubt that they account for the finite resources in their spreadsheets.
+Or maybe they do; they just don’t care.

-All they care about is making their projections come to fruition.
+All they care about is to make their projections come true.
 It becomes the benchmark to chase.
-And when every business-owner goes about chasing loftier and loftier Numbers, the effect can be damaging, although subtle at first.
+And when every business-owner chases loftier Numbers, the effect can be damaging, although subtle at first.

 Bills must be paid.
 Necessities must be bought.
 This is our current reality under capitalism.
 Again it’s worth noting that it’s naive to disregard this reality, for the sake of revolution.
-Of course, the Revolution is worth pursuing; the current systems are worth abolishing.
-But in order to sustain the ourselves, to keep fighting the long fight, we can grind against the gears
+But if the Revolution is worth pursuing, the current systems are worth abolishing.

 Generating jobs isn’t exactly ethical

-What a business essentially does is, take the resources from the community that are by the way already available to them in some form; funnel these through the operations; slap a nice branding; and sell it back to the community.
+What a business essentially does is, it takes the resources from the community that are by the way already available to them in some form; funnel these through the operations; slap a nice branding; and sell it back to the community.
 Along the way, the business employs the labor of the community, which the community has to… thank for?